How to report inappropriate buying and selling

 Buying practices: We don't allow unfair or unsafe behavior from buyers—such as making unreasonable demands of sellers or taking advantage of our protection systems.

 Unpaid items: Members must pay for items that they purchase.
-If you're a seller and haven't been paid for an item, follow the process for unpaid items.
+If you're a seller and a buyer hasn't paid for an item, follow the process for unpaid items.

-Shill bidding: Members can't use bidding techniques to artificially increase an item's price or desirability.
+Shill bidding: Members can't use bidding techniques to increase an item's price or desirability artificially.

 Contact information and identity violations